 Some AS patients will develop peripheral symptoms in other joints — pain, swelling, or stiffness in their ankles, knees, or hips, for example — which could be confused for other kinds of arthritis.

 Pay attention to this list of possible AS symptoms.
 Keep in mind you might only have a few of these.
-If you’re at all concerned that your back pain or other symptoms could be ankylosing spondylitis, call your primary care doctor and tell them that.
+If you’re at all concerned that your back pain or other symptoms could be AS, call your primary care doctor and tell them that.
 You ultimately want to be referred to a rheumatologist for further testing and diagnosis.

 Ankylosing Spondylitis Symptoms and Red Flags